kubil6y/shooter/Assets/Settings/notes.md

   push to an array and if its not hit 0, then calculate accuracy from total shots?

 - if an enemy is killed with chainsaw do not spawn death vfx

-### NOTES

-Quad should be spawned in game manager after 30s or so.